adrn/gala/docs/dynamics/orbits-in-detail.rst

     ...                                    vel=v*u.km/u.s)
     >>> cyl_pos, cyl_vel = w.represent_as(CylindricalRepresentation)

-The `~gary.dynamics.CartesianPhaseSpacePosition.represent_as` method returns two objects that contain the position in the new representation, and the velocity in the new representation.
+The `~gala.dynamics.CartesianPhaseSpacePosition.represent_as` method returns two objects that contain the position in the new representation, and the velocity in the new representation.
 The position is returned as a :class:`~astropy.coordinates.BaseRepresentation` subclass.
 The velocity is